my-name-is-samael/BeamJoy/README.md

 - Working hunter system where the fugitive and hunters cannot see each other's nametags.
 - The fugitive must pass the specified checkpoints without being taken down by hunters or crashing.
 - Hunters can reset their vehicles but with a time penalty before resuming the chase.
+- Waypoints and start positions editor for admins and selected players.
+- The mode can be forced by staff or voted for by players.
 - Vehicle configurations can be forced at launch.
 - Complete editor for starting positions (Hunters and Fugitive) and checkpoints for admins and selected players.
 - Reputation rewards for participation and winning, highly customizable.